 It goes without saying that selling a perishable product is risky.
 If your sales goals fall short, you run the risk of losing expensive inventory.
-If perishability is enhanced or effected by temperature, this is something you will need to consider for transportation and warehousing and usually costs a premium.
+If perishability is enhanced or affected by temperature, this is something you will need to consider for transportation and warehousing and usually costs a premium.

-Example 2: ECreamery took an extremely perishable product, ice cream and against all odds decided to sell it through an ecommerce channel.
+Example 2: eCreamery took an extremely perishable product—ice cream—and against all odds decided to sell it through an ecommerce channel.
 4 pints of ice cream from them costs $80 plus $25 shipping.
 How are orders of ice cream shipped?
 In a cooler with dry ice.
 I can’t imagine a bigger headache for an ecommerce business.